EEX Exchange

 Exchange Council

-For all questions regarding the election and currently vacant positions please contact boards_and_committees@eex.com.
+For all questions regarding the election and currently vacant positions in the Council please contact boards_and_committees@eex.com.

 Management Board of the Exchange